MichaelGregory21/MATH4250---A1/README.md

 \##    fig12()
 \##    fig13()
 \##    fig14()
+\##    fig15()

 Some figures may take time to display while others should appear almost immediately.
+In particular, figure 15 may take several hours to generate.
 The number of each method corresponds to the figure in the paper.